wsurles/shiny_workshop/app_histogram/README.md

 http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf
 ![colors](www/R_colors.png?raw=true)

-Type `?hist` in the RStudio terminal for more information on plotting histograms in R.
+Remember, you can type `?hist` in the RStudio terminal for more information on plotting histograms in R.

 ----